facebookarchive/bootstrapped/README.md

 ```

 ## How bootstrapped works
-**bootstrapped** provides pivotal (aka emperical) based confidence intervals based on bootstrap re-sampling with replacement.
+**bootstrapped** provides pivotal (aka empirical) based confidence intervals based on bootstrap re-sampling with replacement.
 The percentile method is also available.

 For more information please see: